 While we are at that, the secondary chapter ring on the bezel flange with its 1/3rd of a second scale, too, looks unnecessary here and, since the seconds hand can only measure time in one-second increments, serves exclusively decorative purpose providing the dial with extra visual depth and giving your eyes something to look at.

 Besides that minor ‘flaw’, I would say that the dial is almost perfect providing good legibility in all sorts of lighting situation while being organically blended with the rest of the piece.
-Even the calendar wheel with its black numerals printed over white background looks surprisingly cool playing very wheel with applied hour markers featuring Superluminova of the same color.
+Even the calendar wheel with its black numerals printed over white background looks surprisingly cool playing well with the applied hour markers featuring Superluminova of the same color.

 The three oversized Arabic numerals finish the picture playing well with the brand’s Shield logo and making the dial look way more interesting than faces of other members of the INOX family.